douglasgreen/outlines/instructions.md

 OUTLINE

-## Summary
+## Summary of whole book

-Turn chapter X of this book into an Audio Script following these instructions:
+Turn each chapter X of this book into an Audio Script following these instructions:

 1. **Conversational Tone**: Write in a natural, spoken voice—clear, engaging, and friendly, as if explaining the material to a curious listener.